Windows 11

 Windows 11 will basically only support modern CPU processors, in the Intel world, 8th Generation and above.
 In the AMD world 2nd Generation Ryzens (Zen+) processors.
 This very well could mean a machine recently purchased does not qualify for the free upgrade to Windows 11.
 There are also other minimum hardware requirements, however, for most the processor is the limiting factor.

-Microsoft has also started forcing all Home and Pro users, with this version, to have a Microsoft account if you clean install the operating system.
-Microsoft is no different than Google or Apple which already force you to have account to use their systems.
+Microsoft has also started forcing all Home and Pro users to have a Microsoft account if you clean install the operating system.
+There is a bypass but there are benefits to having a Microsoft account.
+In terms of having a Microsoft account, Microsoft is no different than Android or Apple which already force you to have account to use their "App Stores".
 The surveillance Internet is alive and well.

 If your machine does not qualify for Windows 11 there is some good news, Windows 10 will be supported until October 2025.